oybekabdulazizov/dropthoughts/README.md

 - blocking other users
 - un/archiving threads
 - tagging other users in threads
-- infinite scroll or pagination on home page
+- infinite scroll or pagination
 - and so on...

 However, looking at the already existing features and their code, I am quite sure I can implement the additional features, but I decided to move on to enrich my portfolio with different apps.

+BTW, thanks to [Vercel](https://vercel.com/), you can see the deployed app [here](https://threads-awesome.vercel.app/).